-Chapter 2: Is swimming really for everyone?
+Chapter 2: Is Swimming Really for Everyone?

 “I’m comfortable saying I’m a gay man and I don’t want young people to feel the same way I did.
 You can grow up and be comfortable and you can be gay.”